Avocarrot/hiring/back-end/bidder-exercise/online-assignment.md

 ### Example

 Let's take for example a pacing of 100 bids per minute and two campaigns: campaign A and campaign B. So far in the last one minute we have sent 100 bids for campaign A and 20 for campaign B. This means that campaign A has reached its pacing limit and therefore we cannot bid with it anymore.
 Campaign B is still well below the threshold so we can consider this campaign for our next bid.
-Every minute we reset the counts and begin counting again.
+Every minute this process resets and starts again.

+### What we are looking for

+The implementation of the solution to this task is up to you.
+Feel free to approach the solution in any way you like.
+Having said that, please keep in mind that we do not expect you to implement an exotic or overly complicated system.
+We are looking for something that accomplishes the task in a simple way.

 ### End-to-end test cases